Russell Military Academy

 The New Haven Collegiate and Commercial Institute (later to be popularly known as the Russell Military Academy) was founded by Stiles French in 1834 and is a defunct military academy and college preparatory school that "fitted" students to apply for entrance to nearby Yale or West Point, as well as offering classes in business skills like book-keeping.
-The school was located at Wooster Square in New Haven, Connecticut, USA, about a mile from the Yale campus.
+The school was located at Wooster Square in New Haven, Connecticut, United States, about a mile from the Yale campus.